structureddynamics/OSF-Ontologies-Management-Tool/README.md

 General Options:
 --osf-web-services="[URL]"                     (required) Target OSF Web Services network endpoints URL.
                                                    Example: 'http://localhost/ws/'
---osf-web-services-query-extension="[CLASS]"   (optional) Query Extension Class (with its full namespace) to use for querying OSF Web Services
+--osf-web-services-query-extension="[CLASS]"   (optional) Query Extension Class (with its full namespace) to use for querying the OSF Web Services
-                                                   Example: 'StructuredDynamics\osf
+                                                   Example: 'StructuredDynamics\osf\framework\MYQuerierExtension'
-ramework\MYQuerierExtension'
 Load Options:
 --load-list="[FILE]"                    (required) File path where the list can be read.
                                                    The list is a series of space-seperated